cpmooney/vscode-patterns/README.md

 - Install VS Code and set up Github Copilot
 - Install the "Code From Patterns" extension
-- Set the environment variable `CODE_PATTERN_DIRECTORY` to the directory containing your patterns
+- Set the environment variable `SMART_SCAFFOLD_PATTERN_DIRECTORY` to the directory containing your patterns

 ## Requirements